 These are described below.

-Mebendazole is recommended for treating roundworm infections in adults and children over one year of age.
+Mebendazole is recommended for treating roundworm infections in adults and children over the age of one.

-Mebendazole works by stopping the roundworms from being able to make use of glucose (sugar).
+It works by stopping the roundworms using glucose (sugar).
 Without glucose, the cells of the roundworms lose their energy supply and quickly die.

 A three-day course of mebendazole is usually recommended.
 This involves taking one tablet twice a day.

-The most common side effect of mebendazole is stomach pain.
+Stomach pain is the most common side effect of mebendazole.
 Less common side effects include:

-Piperazine is recommended for babies aged three to 11 months.
-It is available as a powder that you dissolve in water.
+Piperazine is recommended for babies aged 3-11 months.
+It's available as a powder that you dissolve in water.
 Most children only require a single dose.

 Side effects of piperazine can include:

-If your child is younger than three months of age, delaying treatment until they reach three months may be recommended.
+If your child is less than three months of age, delaying treatment until they reach three months may be recommended.

 Albendazole is commonly used in tropical countries, but is currently unlicensed for use in the UK.